byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 Time taken (sequential): 0.0097 seconds
 ```

-## Thread Communication
+# 3.5 Thread Communication

 Threads within a single process share the same memory space.
 This shared memory can be used for communication, but it also introduces significant challenges related to data integrity and synchronization.
 This section explores various mechanisms for thread communication, from the pitfalls of shared memory to robust synchronization primitives.

-### Shared Memory
+## Shared Memory

 Shared memory is the most direct form of inter-thread communication.
 Threads can directly access and modify the same variables and data structures in memory.
 While seemingly simple, this approach is fraught with danger if not managed carefully.

 Challenges for shared memory:

-- As discussed earlier, race conditions occur when multiple threads access and modify shared data concurrently, leading to unpredictable and incorrect results.
+- As discussed earlier, **race conditions** occur when multiple threads access and modify shared data concurrently, leading to unpredictable and incorrect results.
 The order of operations becomes non-deterministic.
-- Without proper synchronization, data can become corrupted or inconsistent due to partial updates or interleaved operations.
+- **Without proper synchronization**, data can become corrupted or inconsistent due to partial updates or interleaved operations.
-- Shared memory issues can be extremely difficult to debug due to their non-deterministic nature and the potential for subtle timing-dependent errors.
+- Shared memory issues can be **extremely difficult to debug** due to their non-deterministic nature and the potential for subtle timing-dependent errors.
 For example, adding print() statement will change the timing of your threads and cause a different result.

-#### Race Conditions
+### Race Conditions

 Race conditions are a fundamental problem in concurrent programming.
 A race condition occurs when the behavior of a program depends on the relative timing or interleaving of multiple threads (or processes).
 In essence, multiple threads are "racing" to access or modify shared resources.